DNnate/CISSP-Study-Resources/CISSP-Domain-4-Objectives.md

   -  🍎Jitter: The variation in time delay between data packets arriving.
 Affects QOS for real-time applications.
 Key: If some cars on a highway arrive faster than others even though they left at the same time.
 Jitter is a variation in the latency for different packets.
   -  🍎Packet Loss: Packet loss is the disappearance of packets in transit that requires retransmission.
   -  🍎Signal to Noise Ratio (SNR): A measure of the signal strength relative to background noise.
 Commonly used in wireless communications.
 Key: How clearly you can hear someone speaking in a noisy room; higher SNR means a clearer signal and less interferance.
 - 4.1.8 Cellular networks (e.g. 4G, 5G)
     - A cellular network or a wireless network is the primary communications technology used by many mobile devices
     - Cells are primary transceiver (cell site/tower)
     - Generally encrypted between mobile device and transmission tower; plaintext over wire; use encryption like TLS/VPN
-    - **4G**
+    - ❄️**4G**
-        - 4G allows for mobile devices to achieve 100 Mbps, and stationary devices can reach 1 Gbps
+        - 4G allows for mobile devices to achieve 📝100 Mbps, and stationary devices can reach 📝1 Gbps
-        - LTE and WiMAX are common transmission systems
+        - LTE and WiMAX are common 4G transmission systems
         - **WiMAX**: Broadband Wireless Access IEEE 802.16 is a well-known example of wireless broadband; WiMAX can potentially deliver data rates of > 30 Mbps
+        - 4G has been in use since the early 2000s and most cellular devices support 4G communications.
-    - **5G**
+    - ❄️**5G**
         - 5G uses higher frequencies than previous tech, allowing for higher transmission speeds — up to 10 Gbps, but at reduced distances
         - 5G supports up to 10 Gbps
         - 5G coverage is the most limited since it is the latest technology and still not universally deployed
         - 5G tower covers less area than a 4G tower.
         - Orgs need to enforce security requirements on 5G
+        - 5G is the latest mobile service technology that is available for use on some mobile phones, tablets, and other equipment.
+        - Many ICS, IoT, and specialty devices may have embedded 5G capabilities.
     - Security issues with wireless:
         - provider network (voice or data) is not necessarily secure
         - your cell phone can be intercepted